Mazurevitz/core/tutorials/guides/01_javascript/javascript.md

 ### 9.4.
 Opening Workspaces

 Next, implement opening a new Workspace when the user clicks on a client in the **Clients** app.

 Find the `TODO: Chapter 9.4` comment in the `clientClickedHandler()` function in the **Clients** app, restore by name the Workspace Layout you retrieved earlier and pass the selected client as a starting context.
-The specified context will be attached as a window context to all windows participating in the Workspace:
+The specified context will be attached as window context to all windows participating in the Workspace:

 ```javascript
 const clientClickedHandler = async (client) => {